-Each student is assigned a supervisor to guide him or her through the process as well as supervise the progress of the project.
+Each student is assigned a supervisor to guide him/ her through the process as well as supervise the progress of the project.
 The supervisor + 2 additional teachers/moderators assess each project following the assessment criteria provided by the IB.
-Also, each project is moderated externally by assigned IB moderators.
+In addition, each project is moderated externally by assigned IB moderators.

-On March 14th, the school organizes Personal Project Festival, where students present their Personal Projects to their peers, teachers, parents and visitors from other schools.
+On March 14th, depending on the epidemiological situation, the school organizes Personal Project Festival, where students present their Personal Projects to their peers, teachers, parents and visitors from other schools.